instadw/instadwell-blog/_posts/2026-1-11-best-co-living-spaces-in-bengaluru-and-ultimate-rent-guide-2026.md

 **Q: What is the best area for a fresher in IT?**

 If your office is in [Bellandur](https://instadwell.com/blog/top-10-co-living-spaces-in-bellandur-and-marathahalli-and-the-techies-guide-to-orr-2026) or Marathahalli, look for PGs in nearby pockets like Green Glen Layout or Munnekollal to save money while staying close to work.
 If you are in Electronic City, stay inside Phase 1 to avoid the toll gate traffic.

+For HSR Layout professionals, see our dedicated [HSR Layout Startup Hub guide](/blog/top-10-co-living-spaces-in-hsr-layout-and-startup-hub-living-guide-2026).

 **Q: Is the water in Bengaluru PGs safe to drink?**